Since 1993

 Science is great at answering the “how” questions, but not so good at answering the “why” questions.
 Both questions are intriguing.
 Why has the universe gone through all the trouble of existing in the first place?
 If you’ve read anything on this site, you can eventually figure out that I’m a Christian.
 As such, I understand that the Bible explains God’s love for us, and how our the most important command is that we love God and each other.
 Ok, got that.

 But, religion lacks answers to many adventurous questions.
 I think that’s the way it should be, so as to not spoil the fun of discovery.
 We only take so many trips around the sun, and it’s meant to be an adventure.
 This discovery process is exactly how Dr. Francis Collins spent 30 years of his life as an atheist, only to discover God after he decoded human DNA.
 Somehow, the beauty and complexity prompted Collins to believe in God.
-I get that, but not a good argument.
-Complex scientific discoveries do not point to a creator, though it may make such a belief both reasonable and plausible.
-For me, seeing a beautiful bikini on the beach convinces me that there is a God (can’t be an accident, right?), is my inspired vision any better an argument than Collins’ decoding of the human genome?
+I get that, but it’s not a good argument.
+Complex scientific discoveries do not point to a creator, though they may make such a belief both reasonable and plausible.
+For me, seeing a beautiful bikini on the beach convinces me that there is a God (can’t be an accident, right?), is the existence of beauty any better an argument than Collins’ decoding of the human genome?

 Anyway, if we want to answer the question of why there is something rather than nothing, it would be helpful to know what “nothing” is.
-I became interested in the subject of “nothing” after 21+ years of defending criminal cases.
+I became interested in the subject of “nothing” after decades of defending criminal cases.
 Sometimes, we attorneys must play with the definitions of words.
-And, I’ve noticed several scientists committing the same slight of hand maneuvers that I get paid to perform.
+And, I’ve noticed several scientists committing the same sleight of hand maneuvers that I get paid to perform.
 The difference is, as attorneys, we have judges and legislatures and statutes and prosecutors to keep our definitions in check.
-That’s not the case for scientists, you need only present a few complex models (mix in some big words and heavy equations), and not many folks will recognize the slight of hand.
+That’s not the case for scientists; you need only present a few complex models (mix in some big words and heavy equations), and not many folks will recognize the sleight of hand.
 Well, I’ve noticed, and I’ll explain more later.

 Back to the big question.
 The intellectually lazy position is to simply dismiss the question.
 The question can be brushed off as being irrelevant.
 Or, that the universe needs no explanation.
 Who knows, these answers may turn out to be correct, but I’m looking for something a bit more intellectually satisfying (whatever that means–kind of like the supreme court’s definition of pornography, ‘we know it when we see it’).